 tumour ballet

-Justin Paton, Judge of the 2024 Parkin Drawing Prize, shared these thoughts on my work:
+Justin Paton, judge of the Parkin Drawing Prize 2024, on tumour ballet:

 tumour ballet